 Pros and Cons Of Generally Used Frame Materials – Overview

+- Aluminum: The most widespread bike frame material is aluminum.
+Not only is it corrosion-resistant, reasonably light, and with a high strength-to-weight ratio, but it’s also budget-friendly.
 A tradeoff is a level of stiffness not ideal for bikes ridden on harsh dirt roads and long distances where comfort is a factor.

 Going into a fair bit of detail about mountain biking and gravel riding, it’s clear that there is a whole lot they are good at and not so good at.
 Deciding which is the better bike is totally up to every individual and their riding style.